redskittle/doxbomber/README.md

-Release notes for v0.4:

-*Made a few small revisions

-*Added birthdays, random age selector, couple of other things

-*Made the USERNAME section a bit easier to use

-*Added some documentation to help users
+Release notes for v0.4: Made a few small revisions; added birthdays, random age selector, couple of other things; made the USERNAME section a bit easier to use; added some documentation to help users; added titles

-*Added titles